Skip to main content

 Tax Levy - the actual amount of taxes collected by the Town(s) and allocated to school districts.
 This number is set by school districts by the end of October every year.

 Tax Rate - the amount collected from each property owner as determined by the Town Assessor, not the school district.
-The increase in the rate may be more or less than the increase in the tax levy, depending on the increase of decrease in property values in any town.
+The increase in the rate may be more or less than the increase in the tax levy, depending on the increase or decrease in property values in any town.

 How is the Tax Levy determined?